alexdowell/CS_5592_Alg_HW3/README.md

 ### Hardware resources supported until what maximum value of n, m.

-Using test_limits the system will construct graphs n>=3 and m>=1 incrementing by 1.
-Though this is not a full coverage and precise measurement we are still able to get a good estimation of what limitations are depending on hardware specifications.
+Using the test_limits function, the system is specifically designed to construct graphs with n starting from 3 and incrementing by 1, while keeping m fixed at 4.
+This targeted approach focuses on testing the maximum n values to understand the upper limits of what the hardware can support.
+By incrementing only n, we can systematically assess the graph complexity that the hardware can handle without being confounded by changes in m.
+Although this method does not provide a comprehensive evaluation of all possible configurations, it still offers a valuable estimation of hardware limitations based primarily on the size of n.
+This is crucial for determining the scalability and performance thresholds specific to the given hardware environment.

+NOTE: Ctrl + c to end testing before limit
 Testing Specs:

          - CPU: AMD Ryzen 9 3950X